Null-Validated Topological Signatures of Financial Market Dynamics: Introduction

-A second central contribution is the incorporation of surrogate-based null models to rigorously assess the statistical origin of the observed topological signal.
+The second central contribution of this work is the incorporation of surrogate-based null models to assess the statistical origin of the observed topological signal.
 By employing both shuffle surrogates, which preserve the marginal distribution of returns while destroying temporal ordering, and phase-randomized surrogates, which preserve linear second order structure while removing nonlinear and phase-dependent dependencies, we disentangle the respective roles of marginal effects, linear correlations, and higher order temporal organization.
 This framework enables us to distinguish genuine geometric structure in the reconstructed dynamics from artifacts induced by distributional or linear properties of the time series.

-Our results show that while the persistence landscape norm co-moves strongly with stochastic volatility during periods of market stress, the dependence between the two is not stationary.
-In particular, the topological signal exhibits intermittent bursts and sustained deviations from baseline even during low-volatility regimes, indicating the presence of organized temporal dynamics that are not captured by fluctuation scale or linear correlation structure alone.
-Together, these findings position the persistence landscape norm as a null-validated descriptor of financial time series that is sensitive to volatility and complements stochastic volatility models, providing insight into regime dependent organization in complex market dynamics.
+Our results show that while the persistence landscape norm co-moves with stochastic volatility during periods of market stress, the dependence between the two is not stationary and differs across markets.
+In Bitcoin, the topology-volatility relationship is more unstable and exhibits a clearer regime shift, whereas in the S\&P 500 the coupling is more consistently positive but still time-varying.
+In both cases, surrogate null models show that the observed topological signal cannot be explained solely by marginal return distributions or by linear second order dependence.
+Together, these findings position the persistence landscape norm as a null-validated descriptor of financial time series that is sensitive to volatility while also capturing complementary information about temporal organization.